 Recording for 110 Years!

-There aren’t many musical groups who can say that they have been recording for 107 years—and have performed in some of the first historic recordings along the way.
+There aren’t many musical groups who can say that they have been recording for over 107 years—and have performed in some of the first historic recordings along the way.

 According to the Deseret Evening News, an “epoch in musical history” began when the Columbia Phonograph Company first captured the majestic sound of the Mormon Tabernacle Choir and the Tabernacle organ in September 1910.
 It was in the early days of sound recording; microphones had been invented but they weren’t refined enough for reproducing music.
 Instead, large flared horns that focused sound into an acoustic recording device were used.
 The Choir was the first large choral group to be successfully recorded for an acoustic phonographic reproduction.

 Another historic event in sound recording occurred in 1940.
 The Choir was approached by Utah-born Dr. Harvey Fletcher with Bell Telephone Laboratories to record music with a new type of sound reproduction—it was stereophonic or multiple-track recording, which was demonstrated later in Carnegie Hall.
 Three microphones were used, each feeding into a separate sound track.
 Also recorded for this demonstration event were conductor Leopold Stokowski and the Philadelphia Orchestra.
 After the Carnegie Hall demonstration, the newspaper headline of the New York Times the next day was “Sound Waves ‘Rock’ Carnegie Hall” The age of stereo sound had begun—and the Choir was part of that first recording and demonstration!

 That same legacy continues today with more than 200 different recordings since 1910.